muwerk/munet/README.md

 ## History

+* 0.1.10 (2019-11-17): Add information about external prefix to `mqtt/state` messages.
+(HA registration of mupplets requirement)
 * 0.1.9 (2019-11-17): Allow publishing to unmodified topics using `!` topic-prefix.
 Send internal messages with topic `mqtt/state`
 * 0.1.8 (2019-11-03): NTP Init was unreliable, fixed.
 * 0.1.7 (2019-11-03): ESP32 crashes, if configTime() [for NTP setup] is called while WLAN is not connected.
 Fixes #2.